hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

 virtual casing, and example parity.
 Remaining work includes broader API coverage, longer optimization regression runs, performance tuning, and upstreaming any API additions needed in the JAX packages.
-The finite-beta single-stage example still uses the existing whole-objective finite-difference pattern for the virtual-casing target shape derivative;
-making that path exact requires composing VMEC-JAX state tangents with the new SIMSOPT ``B_external_normal_jacobian_from_surface`` helper.
-An upstream ``vmec_jax`` pull request now exposes the boundary Cartesian-field helper needed for those VMEC-JAX field tangent columns, and an upstream ``virtual_casing_jax`` pull request exposes the functional normal-field API used by the SIMSOPT JVP helper.
+The finite-beta single-stage example now has an exact JAX derivative path for the virtual-casing target, but it still needs longer optimization regression runs and performance profiling before it should replace the legacy production example.
+An upstream ``vmec_jax`` pull request now exposes both the boundary Cartesian-field helper and an exact optimizer field-tangent API used for those VMEC-JAX field tangent columns.
+An upstream ``virtual_casing_jax`` pull request exposes the functional normal-field API used by the SIMSOPT JVP helper.
 The vectorized Boozer backend currently requires an upstream ``booz_xform_jax`` API addition that returns ``gmnc_b``; without that field, ``BoozerJax`` falls back to the compatibility execution path.